KevinGobron/KevinGobron.github.io/_pages/about.md

 I'm an early career geodesist who loves developing data analysis methods to image the Earth's dynamic better.
 I'm currently a postdoc within the geodesy team of the Globe's Physics Institute in Paris (IPGP).

-My current research focuses on improving statistical methods devoted to *realistic uncertainty assessment* to improve the description of *geophysical signals*.
+My current research focuses on improving statistical methods devoted to **realistic uncertainty assessment** to improve the description of **geophysical signals**.
 I'm also interested in developing *data combination/assimilation* strategies, which benefits many geodetic and geophysical applications by pushing further the limits of geodetic systems' accuracy.

-Currently, my research directly contributes to the scientific applications of *Global Satellite Naviguation Systems* and *Terrestrial Reference Frames*.
+Currently, my research directly contributes to the scientific applications of **Global Navigation Satellite Systems** and **Terrestrial Reference Frames**.
 However, I'm also seeking to play a role in geodynamic to sea-level change researchs.

 Realistic uncertainty assessment
 ======